ruthmoog/learn-go-with-tests-notes/README.md

   - so, use `append` instead, `slice = append(slice, 19)
 - `slice[low:high]` slices the contents of the slice into a spanning chunk
   - leave blank on one of the sides of the `:` to capture everything to that side of it

+## Structs, methods & interfaces

+**Structs**

+- A struct is a named collection of fields where you can store data.
+- Can use a struct to create a simple type, eg _rectangle_
+- Declare a struct like this,
+  - ```go
+    type Rectangle struct {
+      Width  float64
+      Height float64
+    }```